Everything you need to know about all the different types of low carb flours - what they are and how to use them!

 Top Tip: Coconut flour absorbs a lot of liquid, and recipes thicken over a few minutes.
 If you are making a recipe such as low-carb keto waffles, allow the batter to stand and thicken while the waffle machine or frying pan is heating up.
 It will make for a sturdier waffle.

-Coconut flour has nearly 45 calories per serving (a serving is 2 tablespoon or 18 grams), 11 grams of total carbs, 8 grams of fiber, and 4 grams of protein.
+Coconut flour has nearly 45 calories per serving (a serving is 2 tbsp or 18 grams), 11 grams of total carbs, 8 grams of fiber, and 4 grams of protein.
 This makes this flour only 2 net carbs per serving!

 Nutritional values from cronometer.com